 HOW WE HELPED OUR COMMUNITY

 PCA was asked to speak at a local San Diego Mosque on the different options for education.
 Several children within the Muslim community at this Mosque had been experiencing bullying at the local schools and parents wanted to educate themselves on the options available to them.
 PCA presented on the differences and options for public schools, private schools, public charter schools as well as home schooling.
-PCA has presented on: Finding balance in the home, Effective behavior practices, Demystifying the IEP, IEP verse 504- what’s the difference
+We have also presented at conferences, colleges, and small home based groups.
+We collaborate with other service providers in the community also.
+Some examples of PCA presentations are: Finding balance in the home, Effective behavior practices, Demystifying the IEP, IEP verse 504- what’s the difference

 “I attended a presentation through 1p36 group (1p36 Deletion Syndrome).
 Christy Scadden and Patricia Palguta were a couple of the speakers and they were fantastic!
 The topic was ‘DEMYSTIFYING THE IEP’ and they really did a great job breaking everything down in a way that was easy to understand.”